Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 Root Cause:

-Insufficient output specification and temperature too high.
+Insufficient output specification and the temperature too high.

 Solution: